okta/okta-idx-dotnet/README.md

 #### Login using password + enroll security question authenticator

-In this example the Org is configured to require a second authenticator.
-After answering password challenge, a security question is selected and enrolled.
-Finally, the process finished when the tokens are retrieved.
+In this example the Org is configured to require a security question as a second authenticator.
+After answering the password challenge, you have to select _security question_ and then select a question and enter an answer to finish the process.

 ```csharp
 // Create a new client passing the desired scopes